 International Mind, Activities and urban Places (iMAP) study

-Findings on the effects of urban environments on cognitive health derived from retrospectively adding environmental data to existing cohorts with cognitive functioning assessments (ExCoGIS initiative) have limitations.
-Limitations arise from the fact that these cohorts were not originally devised to examine the impact of urban design on cognitive health and, as such, their design and recruitment strategies are not optimal to answer these questions.
-Studies purposively designed to examine and disentangle the negative and positive influences of urban environments on cognitive health need to adopt a recruitment strategy that maximises the variability in environmental exposures and separates the effects of co-occurring urban attributes (e.g., density and traffic-related air-pollution).
-By recruiting participants from residential areas stratified by levels of socio-economic status, transport-related walkability and traffic-related pollution from cities varying in levels of exposures, lifestyle behaviours and prevalence of dementia, the iMAP study will allow a robust estimation of dose-response relationships of urban design and its by-products with brain and cognitive health.
-By employing a common research protocol and comparable measures, iMAP will also make it possible to investigate whether the effects of urban environments on cognitive health are generalizable across geographical locations and cultures.
+Findings on the effects of urban environments on cognitive health – your ability to think , learn, reason, and remember – by adding environmental data to previous studies with cognitive functioning assessments (ExCoGIS initiative) have limitations.
+Limitations arise because these studies were not originally designed to examine the impact of urban design on cognitive health.
+Therefore, their design and recruitment strategies are not the best way to answer these questions.
+Studies purposively designed to examine the negative and positive influences of urban environments on cognitive health need to adopt a recruitment strategy that maximizes the variability in environmental exposures and separates the effects of co-occurring urban attributes (e.g., density and traffic-related air-pollution).
+By recruiting participants from residential areas based on levels of socio-economic status, transport-related walkability and traffic-related pollution from cities varying in levels of exposures, lifestyle behaviours and prevalence of dementia, the iMAP study will allow a robust estimation of dose-response relationships of urban design and its by-products with brain and cognitive health.
+By using a common research protocol and comparable measures, iMAP will also make it possible to investigate whether the effects of urban environments on cognitive health are generalizable across geographical locations and cultures.

 The aim of the iMAP study is to examine the extent to which, how, and for whom aspects of the urban environment influence cognitive health in mid-aged and older community dwellers living in Melbourne (Australia), Barcelona (Spain) and Hong Kong (China).
 In order to increase the diversity of environmental data included in our analyses, we will seek to establish iMAP studies in other cities across the globe.